kilowhat/kilowhat.net/_extensions/rich-embeds.md

 ## Changelog

+### Version 1.2.3 - September 21, 2022

+- **Fixed** Check `url` index exists before deleting in migration.
+This allows re-attempting the migration if an error occurs while changing the `url` column size.

+The migration that was modified was introduced in version 1.1.0 in June.
+If you never encountered any error since updating to 1.1.0, you may skip this update.

+See 1.2.0 release notes if you are upgrading from an older version.

 ### Version 1.2.2 - July 26, 2022

 - **Added** Ability to store the full Google JSON authentication payload in the setting instead of the file path.